Generic Name: fingolimod hydrochloride

 Continuation of Gilenya in patients who develop macular edema has not been evaluated.
 A decision on whether or not to discontinue Gilenya therapy should include an assessment of the potential benefits and risks for the individual patient.
 The risk of recurrence after rechallenge has not been evaluated.

 Patients with a history of uveitis and patients with diabetes mellitus are at increased risk of macular edema during Gilenya therapy.
 The incidence of macular edema is also increased in MS patients with a history of uveitis.
-The rate was approximately 20% in patients with a history of uveitis vs. 0.6% in those without a history of uveitis, in the combined experience with all doses of fingolimod.
-MS patients with diabetes mellitus or a history of uveitis should undergo an ophthalmologic evaluation prior to initiating Gilenya therapy and have regular follow-up ophthalmologic evaluations while receiving Gilenya therapy.
+In the combined clinical trial experience in adult patients with all doses of fingolimod, the rate of macular edema was approximately 20% in MS patients with a history of uveitis versus 0.6% in those without a history of uveitis.
 Gilenya has not been tested in MS patients with diabetes mellitus.
+In addition to the examination of the fundus including the macula prior to treatment and at 3 to 4 months after starting treatment, MS patients with diabetes mellitus or a history of uveitis should have regular follow-up examinations.

 Spirometric evaluation of respiratory function and evaluation of DLCO should be performed during therapy with Gilenya if clinically indicated.

 Elevations of liver enzymes may occur in patients receiving Gilenya.
-Recent (i.e. within last 6 months) transaminase and bilirubin levels should be available before initiation of Gilenya therapy.
+Recent (i.e., within last 6 months) transaminase and bilirubin levels should be available before initiation of Gilenya therapy.

 Based on animal studies, Gilenya may cause fetal harm.
 Because it takes approximately 2 months to eliminate Gilenya from the body, women of childbearing potential should use effective contraception to avoid pregnancy during and for 2 months after stopping Gilenya treatment.

-5.7 Blood Pressure Effects
+Increased Blood Pressure

-5.8 Immune System Effects Following Gilenya Discontinuation
+Immune System Effects Following Gilenya Discontinuation

 Fingolimod remains in the blood and has pharmacodynamic effects, including decreased lymphocyte counts, for up to 2 months following the last dose of Gilenya.
 Lymphocyte counts generally return to the normal range within 1–2 months of stopping therapy [see Clinical Pharmacology (12.2)].
-Because of the continuing pharmacodynamic effects of fingolimod, initiating other drugs during this period warrants the same considerations needed for concomitant administration (e.g., risk of additive immunosuppressant effects) [see Drug Interactions (7)].
+Because of the continuing pharmacodynamic effects of fingolimod, initiating other drugs during this period warrants the same considerations needed for concomitant administration (e.g., risk of additive immunosuppressant effects) [see Drug Interactions (7.4)].

 The following serious adverse reactions are described elsewhere in labeling:

-- Bradyarrhythmia and atrioventricular blocks [see Warnings and Precautions (5.1)]
+- Bradyarrhythmia and Atrioventricular Blocks [see Warnings and Precautions (5.1)]

 - Infections [see Warnings and Precautions (5.2)]